 - The human language of the pages (and subsections of some pages) on the website have not always been identified appropriately.
 This is likely to affect multi-lingual people who use assistive technologies such as screen readers.
 We are committed to working with our CMS vendor to address the issue;

-This accessibility statement was issued on 7th January 2013.
+This accessibility statement was amended on November 2019.

 We are continually working to maintain the accessibility of this website.
 If you experience any problem accessing the site then please contact us.